 The Java Mail API provides a set of abstract classes defining objects which comprise a mail system.
 The API defines classes like Message, Store and Transport.
-The API is designed to be extended and can be subclassed to provide new protocols and functions, when necessary.
-In addition, the API provides subclasses of the abstract objects that can be considered a part of the Java Mail package.
-These subclasses (including MimeMessage and MimeBodyPart) implement widely-used Internet mail protocols and specifications (RFC822, RFC2045) and are ready to be used in application development.
+The API is designed to be extended and can be subclassed to provide new protocols and to support new product functions when necessary.

+In addition, the API provides concrete subclasses of the abstract classes.
+These subclasses, iincluding MimeMessage and MimeBodyPart, implement widely used Internet mail protocols and conform to specifications RFC822, RFC2045.
+They are ready to be used in application development.